You Got Me Rocking: Background and composition

+Critical reception

+Larry Flick from Billboard magazine wrote, "The Stones' signature sound is contorted into a rave-spiced disco twirler, thanks to imaginative touch of U.K. producer Paul Oakenfold, who enhances the hook and Mick Jagger's vocal with an urgent bassline and sparkling synths.
+Already sparking airplay on import, this festive single wisely acknowledges youth-oriented trends at street level, which should help Virgin entice widespread top 40 and crossover programmer support."

 Live performances

-"You Got Me Rocking" is notable as it remains one of the Stones' most enduring live songs, a rarity for a late-career song.
+"You Got Me Rocking" is notable as one of the few latter-day songs from the band's career to remain on their setlist long after being released.
 The song was performed some 50 times during the 2005–2006 A Bigger Bang Tour.

 B-side

 The B-side is the little-known "Jump on Top of Me", which also appears on the soundtrack to Prêt-à-Porter.
 "You Got Me Rocking" appeared on the soundtrack to The Replacements in 2000.